Treason's Harbour: Plot summary

 The Surprises wait at Malta while their ship is slowly repaired after their successful mission on the Ionian coast.
 Aubrey and Maturin meet Mrs Laura Fielding at music parties she holds.
 She is waiting for news of her husband, a naval lieutenant who is a prisoner-of-war in France.
 One of the three groups of French intelligence agents in Malta uses Fielding's plight to manipulate her into spying for them.
-Aubrey saves her huge dog Ponto from a fall in the well.
+Aubrey saves her huge dog Ponto from a fall in the cistern.
 This endears Aubrey to Ponto, leading the gossips of Malta to assume he is carrying on an affair with Mrs Fielding.
 She asks Maturin to help her satisfy the French agents.
 They let it appear to the French spies as if they are conducting an affair, and Maturin prepares false materials for her to pass on.
 The new Commander of the Mediterranean fleet, Admiral Sir Francis Ives and acting second secretary Andrew Wray, arrive in Malta with their own advisor on Turkish affairs.
 Once Aubrey learns that an earlier prize was accepted by the board, he has money to speed up repairs on Surprise.
 Before he leaves Malta, Graham describes Lesueur, a French agent known to him.
 Unbeknownst to Maturin, Wray meets with Lesueur, receives payments from him and learns what Maturin has done to French spies.
 Maturin is delighted to receive his diving bell, built on Edmond Halley's design.
 He and Heneage Dundas test it out from Dundas’s ship.
 It travels with Maturin on the next mission.